-To make sure voriconazole is safe for you, tell your doctor if you have:
+To make sure voriconazole is safe for you, tell your doctor if you have ever had:

-It is not known whether voriconazole passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether voriconazole passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

-Voriconazole should not be given to a child younger than 12 years old.
+Voriconazole is not approved for use by anyone younger than 12 years old.